faylward/viralrecall/README.md

 **-db, --database**
 This is the database usef for viral detection.
-Use "VOG" for the VOGDB, "GVOG" for GVOGs, and "marker" to only search against 10 NCLDV marker genes.
-GVOGs are more useful for NCLDV-specific searches, and this is the default.
+The default is the GVOG database (also can be specifified with "GVOG").
+"VOG" can be specified for the vogdb database, and "marker" to only search against 10 NCLDV marker genes.
+GVOGs are more useful for NCLDV-specific searches.
 The "marker" option is much faster and may be useful for quickly screening large datasets.

 **-s, --minscore**
 This is the mean score that a genomic regions needs to have in order to pass the filter and get reported as a viral region.
-The score is calculated from the HMMER3 scores, with higher scores indicating more and better matches to the VOG database, and lower scores indicating more and higher matches to the Pfam database.
+The score is calculated from the HMMER3 scores, with higher scores indicating more and better matches to the GVOG database, and lower scores indicating more and higher matches to the Pfam database.
 The default is 10.

 **-w, --window**
 Size of the sliding window to use for calculating moving averages.
 A smaller window may help predict short viral regions, but may split large viral regions into several pieces.